 If your doctor thinks a transplant is an option for you, they’ll put you in touch with a local transplant center.
 That’s a hospital that does organ transplants.
 You’ll then have exams, X-rays, and scans to make sure you’re healthy enough to go through the transplant process.

 There are two different ways you can get a healthy kidney.
-The first is through what’s known as a “living donors.”
+The first is through what’s known as a “living donor.”
 This might be a family member or close friend who is willing to give you one of their kidneys.
 Or, it could be a stranger who’s willing to give you one of theirs.
 The second way you could get a kidney is from a deceased organ donor.

 Either way, your blood and tissue will need to be tested to make sure yours matches that of the donor.
 This raises the chances that your immune system will accept the donor kidney and not try to attack it.